SunBentBoulders/Dream-Dash-Mobile/README.md

 # Dream Dash

 > Single-player, continuous runner javascript game, built with Phaser and compiled for mobile with Cocoon.
-> Find your way through dreams, dodging enemy ghosts and collecting alarm clocks to help wake you up.
+> Find your way through dreams, dodging enemy ghosts and collecting alarm clocks to help wake yourself up.

 ## Engineering Team